netwerk-digitaal-erfgoed/infrastructure/README.md

 - ingress configuration for routing hostnames to applications
 - auto-provisioning and renewal of a Let’s Encrypt TLS certificate for each hostname.

+## Making changes

+We make changes to the infrastructure through declarative configuration files.
+So to change the infrastructure, just follow your regular Git workflow:

+1. clone this repository;
+2. make changes to any of the Kubernetes manifests, which you can find in the `k8s/` directory;
+3. push your changes pack to GitHub.

+A [GitHub action](.github/workflows/deploy.yml) then automatically applies the changes to our Kubernetes cluster.

 ## Set up a DigitalOcean cluster from scratch

 Start by creating a Kubernetes cluster in the DigitalOcean web interface.